This is a demonstration & sample application designed to be a simple multi-user web based chat system.

 lint-fix 📜 Lint & format, will try to fix errors and modify code

-run 🏃 Run server locally using Static Web Apps CLI
+run 🏃 Run server locally using SWA CLI

 clean 🧹 Clean up project

-deploy 🚀 Deploy everything to Azure using Bicep
+deploy-infra 🚀 Deploy required infra in Azure using Bicep

 Deployment is slightly complex due to the number of components and the configuration between them.
 The makefile target deploy

-should deploy everything for you in a single step using Bicep templates found in the deploy/ folder
+should deploy everything for you in a single step using Bicep templates in the deploy/ folder

 See readme in deploy folder for details and instructions

-When running locally the Static Web Apps CLI is used and this provides a fake user authentication endpoint for us.
+When running locally the Static Web Apps CLI is used and this provides a nice fake user authentication endpoint for us and will also run the API.

 api/local.settings.sample.json